 Single nutrients (e.g. phosphorus, potassium) in pure form can be obtained from plant materials with ion exchange technology.
-In line with the Expert Group for Technical Advice on Organic Production 3, the European Input List considers that such purifications are not in line with the objectives and principles of organic production.
+In line with the Expert Group for Technical Advice on Organic Production 5, the European Input List considers that such purifications are not in line with the objectives and principles of organic production.

-- Potassium sulphate from the manufacture of biofuels is not allowed. - Phosphates recovered from plant biomass are not allowed. - Single nutrients produced with ion exchange technology are not allowed.
+- Potassium sulphate from the manufacture of biofuels is not allowed. - Phosphates recovered from plant biomass are not allowed.